caos30/php_srrFileManager/README.md

 2. edit the a_users array in the $config variable (within index.php) for specify a username, password and "filefolder" (read below before use it)

+Notes:
-Note: in the downloaded package you will find the directory "tmp" which is only for development purpose, so it is not necesary for the script, and you can delete it.
+ - in the downloaded package you will find the directory "tmp" which is only for development purpose, so it is not necesary for the script, and you can delete it.
+ - to be able to use CURL php native functions to get remote files hosted in other servers you need to have enabled the curl extension on your PHP

 ## Users & folders